jnrivra/QiU/README.md

 </p>

-# QiU

-QiU is a free Open Source solution to automate and grow whatever you want, wherever you are.

 This project is based on numerous Open Source ideas and tutorials of amazing people contributing to a better world, the objective of QiU is to develop a complete professional solution as cheap as possible to accelerate de adoption of smart agriculture.